One Weekend in Savannah, GA: A 3-Day Savannah Itinerary

 How do I get to Savannah?

-Visitors to Savannah have the option of flying into the nearby Savannah/Hilton Head International Airport, or the further Charleston International Airport.
 Savannah/Hilton Head International Airport is a convenient option because it is located just about 10 miles from downtown Savannah.
 Charleston International Airport, meanwhile, is about a 2-hour drive from Savannah, but is significantly larger, which may be ideal for some.

-Savannah is a very pedestrian-friendly city, and you can easily walk or bike to most destinations located throughout the city.
-There are also several public transportation systems available to choose from.
-Chatham Area Transit offers buses and shuttles are also available through the DOT.
-A rental car may be helpful if you plan to explore along the coast or visit a nearby island but is not necessary if you’re staying within the city of Savannah.
+A rental car may be helpful if you plan to explore along the coast or visit a nearby island, but it is not necessary if you’re staying within the city of Savannah.

 What is the best time to visit Savannah?

-Spring and early summer are the best times to visit Savannah for warm temperatures that are still comfortable.
-Spring is an especially beautiful time to visit because there are lots of flowers and plants that will be blooming throughout town.
-St. Patrick’s Day is also a huge celebration in the city and can be a fun time to visit if you like parades and bar crawls and don’t mind large crowds.
 Early summer is also a good time to visit if you plan to spend a good amount of time on the beach.
 July and August tend to see very high temperatures that, coupled with humidity, can make for an unpleasant trip.
 These are also very popular times to visit, meaning you will run into more crowds.

 Where should I stay in Savannah?

 Savannah has several distinct neighborhoods and districts, all of which have plenty of hotels, bed, and breakfast, and Airbnb options.
 Savannah’s Historic District is a great area for those who want to feel immersed in the city’s antebellum architecture and charm.
-The Mansion on Forsyth Park is a fabulous hotel located right on Forsyth Park, Savannah’s oldest and largest public park.

 Another popular area to stay in is River Street, located right along the Savannah River.
 River Street is home to lots of shops, restaurants, and bars, making it a great area to walk around and explore.
 River Street Inn is a great option for this area, putting you right in the heart of the action.